Skip to content

 RESPONSE <3 records>

-Although the same content was output, due to the lack of traceId, the logs are completely mixed together.
-Even when checking the logs, it is only possible to view each line of logs in isolation, unable to distinguish logs from the same request context.
-Thus, these logs are clearly not very useful.
+Although the same content was output compared to before, due to the lack of traceId, large amounts of logs are mixed together.
+Even when checking the logs, each line must be examined individually without distinguishing context logs from the same request.
+Thus, such logs are clearly not very useful.

-Below are some commonly used log labels.
-Based on actual circumstances, different combinations can be chosen to add labels to each line of logs, making the output logs searchable, filterable, and trackable.
+Below are some commonly used log tags.
+Depending on the actual situation, different combinations can be chosen to add tags to each log line, making the output logs searchable, filterable, and trackable.

 Importance Field Name Description